 Verification:

-The test script used configures and starts the NENG operations.
-Once started, the NENG runs autonomously and no additional commands are sent to it during the overpass operation.
+The test script used configures and starts the DAPHNE operations.
+Once started, the DAPHNE runs autonomously and no additional commands are sent to it during the overpass operation.
 Successful completion of the test confirms “automated delivery” of the data.
-Log files presented for the basic functional test demonstrate delivery of data to the MOC emulator, see Figure 1 Figure 1 Figure 6-1Figure 1 Figure 1 Figure 6-1 NENG fop log showing automated delivery of .tlm and .qac files to simulated MOC. for an example.
+Log files presented for the basic functional test demonstrate delivery of data to the MOC emulator, see Figure 6-1 for an example.
 Compliance for unit 2 is verified by association with the successful basic functional test documented above.
 Parallel testing at the field station under operational conditions will also inherently demonstrate compliance.

 Result: